damiancipolat/guide_for_the_daily_javascripter/README.md

 <a name="ternary_operator"></a>
 ## 1) Ternary operator:
-We are talking about this "condition ? expr1 : expr2", very easy.
+We are talking about this "**condition ? expr1 : expr2**", very easy.

 #### Example 1: